raymond-1227/GMessages/README.md

 A web app I designed for people who hates launching messaging apps in websites.

-You can pair your device normally like you do on your browser.

 The application quits when you close the window, so i recommend you to minimize the application if you don't want it to show up on your desktop.

 ## Installation

 [Click here](https://github.com/raymond-1227/GMessages/releases/latest) to download the zip file which includes the app itself.

-Just execute the app and login to your Roblox account as usual.
-Have fun!
+Just execute the app and pair your device normally like you do on your browser, have fun chatting! ~~(and realized your friend uses sms the entire time and your sms bill be like wtf)~~

 ## Cannot Open The App?